Use of Private Insurance for Early Intervention Services

 Under 34 CFR §303.520(3)(b), a state may use the private insurance of a parent to pay for services under this part only if the parent provides consent to do so in accordance with 34 CFR §303.7 (parental consent), 34 CFR §303.420(a)(3) (consent prior to provision of services), and 34 CFR §303.420(a)(4) (use of private insurance).

-Under 34 CFR §303.521(c), if a State has in effect a State law requiring the provision of a Free Appropriate Public Education (FAPE) to children with disabilities from birth, the State may not charge parents for any services (e.g., physical or occupational therapy) that are part of FAPE for that infant or toddler and family.
+Under 34 CFR §303.521(c), if a State has in effect a State law requiring the provision of a Free Appropriate Public Education (FAPE) to children with disabilities from birth, the State may not charge parents for any services (for example, physical or occupational therapy) that are part of FAPE for that infant or toddler and family.

 State Policies